oguzeroglu/Rhubarb/README.md

 3. Redefining/compressing and sending protocols using Float32Arrays -> Much less bandwidth than *JSON.stringify*.
 4. Allowing users to define their protocols in a high-level way and taking care of all the dirty bitwise operations internally.
 5. Allowing sharing same protocol definitions between server/client.
+6. Allocating objects only when being initialized.
+Reusing everything to prevent GC activity (That means *mutating* things, yeah get over it.)

 ## Usage